 Experts suggest to make small changes to your everyday life to address body odor.

 Experts suggest making small changes to your everyday life to address body odor.
-Develop a new hygiene routine, learn the best time and method to apply antiperspirant, adjust your diet and be sure to seek out medical advice if these home remedies don’t improve it.
+Develop a new hygiene routine, learn the best time and method to apply antiperspirant, use soap formulated to fight odor, adjust your diet and be sure to seek out medical advice if these home remedies don’t improve it.

 Whether you experience occasional or chronic body odor, arm yourself with Ejis sweat proof undershirts, sweat proof boxer briefs and antimicrobial dress socks to ensure you always smell fresh.
+(Buy from our shop or on Amazon.)
 All Ejis basics are infused with silver to fight odor-causing bacteria to help you manage body odor wherever it affects you most.